BigDaMa/COCOA/README.md

 enrich_COCOA('Movie', 'movie_title', 'imdb_score', 50, 1000)
 ```
 Parameters of enrich_COCOA function are name of the dataset, query column, target column (ML model.
-Prediction column), the number of final columns to enrich the input dataset with, and the number of external tables to fetch and look for the best correlating columns in.
+Prediction column), the number of final columns to enrich the input dataset with, and the number of external tables to fetch and to look for the best correlating columns in.